Ahmed-Hany-saad/Netflix-data-investigating/README.md

 | `title` | Title of the show |
 | `director` | Director of the show |
 | `cast` | Cast of the show |

+Your friend suspects that movies are getting shorter and they've found some initial evidence of this.
+Having peaked your interest, you will perform exploratory data analysis on the netflix_data.csv data to understand what may be contributing to movies getting shorter over time.
 | `country` | Country of origin |
 | `date_added` | Date added to Netflix |
 | `release_year` | Year of Netflix release |